 November 10th, 2017 | Debbie Lamb, Sterling Talent Solutions

-New York City Enacts Salary History Ban Law
+New York City Enacts Salary History Ban Law for 2017 – Sterling

 Since 2016, eight states and cities have passed salary history ban legislation.
 Some of these laws have gone into effect, while others will be enacted over the next few years.
 The laws intend to eliminate the “pay gap,” suggesting that a previous salary history could lead to gender-based wage discrimination.
 Each state or municipality has unique provisions to their salary history banning laws.
 New York City recently enacted a new law that prohibits employers in the city from asking about, relying on or verifying a job applicant’s salary history during the hiring process.